 Sensitive components, like rubber belts and hoses, can be victims of freezing temperatures in the winter.
 A spring safety inspection will make sure these components haven’t been damaged during the colder months.
 Warning signs like cracking or tearing can be caught early before a much bigger (and more expensive!) problem develops.

 Transmission fluid, brake fluid, coolant and antifreeze, engine oil, windshield washer fluid – each of these fluids works hard to keep your vehicle running smoothly in any weather.
 You should get in the habit of having your fluids checked regularly, especially when the seasons change, to make sure they are in good working order.

-If you have any questions/concerns regarding your vehicle’s health this spring (or at any time of the year) be sure to call our team of ASE-certified technicians at 262-968-3324!
+If you have any questions/concerns regarding your vehicle’s health this spring or if you’ve sustained any winter damage you’re concerned about, be sure to call our team of ASE-certified technicians at 262-968-3324!